-During his sojourn, the artist painted, visited museums, met with friends and studied the European landscape.
-More, he refined his emotive, symbolically rich style stretching it out in new directions.
-As a result, his recent work is as nuanced in meaning as his exquisite, abstract narrative paintings in Galle, Sri Lanka.
-At the same time, he chartered new territory.
+During his sojourn last year, the artist painted, visited museums, met with friends and studied the European landscape.
+He refined his emotive, symbolically rich style.
+His recent work is as nuanced in meaning as his savvy, abstract narrative paintings in Galle, Sri Lanka.
+At the same time, he stretched his art in new directions.

-Afterward, Mueen visited DARWIN.CAMP in Bordeaux — an art themed collective — that supports artists commitment to environmental protection.
+Mueen visits DARWIN.CAMP in Bordeaux — an art themed collective — that supports artists commitment to environmental protection.

 The artist lives on an island that is celebrated for its beaches and therefore is familiar with the challenges that climate change poses.
 At one point in our online discussion, Mueen said: Climate change is one of the main issues of this day and age.
 Water pollution, air pollution, disappearing species, disasters of horrifying magnitude plaque the earth and yet some like to deny the truths of the environment and of global warming.

 Therefore, when Darwin provided him with a studio within the collective and art supplies for a commission, he was compelled to paint for twenty-four hours, neither eating nor sleeping or taking his eyes off from his work.
 Mueen describes the painting entitled The Two Oceans as a condensed expression of color and energy.

 The artist views former French Prime Minister Alain Juppe, as a leader of climate change in an age of deniers.